YumaWorks/yangpp/docs/source/yangpp/classes.rst

 this information so all path referenced can be resolved within the real schema tree.

--  A corresponding :ref:`classref-stmt` must be found in the class being used, or the binding cannot be completed.
+-  A corresponding :ref:`class path string` for an external class reference must be found in the class being used, or the binding cannot be completed.

 .. container::